drowe67/freedv-gui/README.md

   $ make package
 ```

-WANTED: Instructions for cross compiling on Ubuntu 17 or 18

 ## Building and installing on Windows

 The windows build is similar to linux and follows the same basic workflow,